 Now she does feast, as she’s become the beast.

 All of which sets the grisly, eerie mood rather nicely.
 The deeper you delve, the more of the verse you hear which gives you a palpable sense of approaching doom (i.e. a kick-ass boss fight).
 Now, throughout Dragon Age you encounter many demons, the voices of which have been processed with the prerequisite reversed-reverb effect to make them sound suitably otherworldly.
 And yet here we have a spirit who you can hear speaking through solid rock and locked doors from several hundred yards away and her voice is totally unaffected or processed.
 The cool thing is it doesn’t need an effect – a disembodied voice chanting such disturbing material gives it an otherworldliness that all the fancy-pants processing in the world cannot impart on any source material.

-I say this all the time, but I think it’s worth emphasising and reiterating – the use of a sound/voice is just as important (perhaps more so) than the sound/voice itself.
+I say this all the time, but I think it’s worth emphasising and reiterating – the use of a sound/voice is just as important a consideration (perhaps more so?) than the sound/voice itself.